 The OWL is a great resource for the guidelines of the APA format, and KnightCite and Citation Machine are reference generators that can be used to create examples of proper APA references.
-The American Psychological Association produces the last two websites to assist authors in understanding APA style.
+The last two websites are produced by the American Psychological Association to assist authors in understanding APA style.